Electricity

 Entry requirements

-US citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan, and do not require a visa for a maximum stay of 60 days.
+US citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+They do not require a visa for a stay of up to 60 days within a 120-day period.

-Canadian citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan, and do not require a visa for a maximum stay of 60 days.
+Canadian citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+They do not require a visa for a stay of up to 60 days.

-Australian citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan, and do not require a visa for a maximum stay of 60 days.
+Australian citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+They do not require a visa for a stay of up to 60 days.

-South African citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan.
-A visa is required.
+South African citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+A visa is required and should be obtained in advance through the e-Visa system or a Kyrgyz diplomatic mission.

-Irish citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan, and do not require a visa for a maximum stay of 60 days.
+Irish citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+They do not require a visa for a stay of up to 60 days.

-New Zealand citizens must have a passport that is valid for the period of intended stay in Kyrgyzstan, and do not require a visa for a maximum stay of 60 days.
+New Zealand citizens must have a passport that is valid for at least six months beyond the date of entry into Kyrgyzstan.
+They do not require a visa for a stay of up to 60 days.

 Useful contacts